john-herbert/JJATM/README.md

 Testing
 ___________________
 JUnits also included.
-These will be fired off once the mvn package command.
+These will be fired off once the mvn package command is initiated.

 Best Regards,